sagemathinc/http-proxy-3/README.md

 **Motivation:** http-proxy is one of the oldest and most famous nodejs modules, and it gets downloaded around 15 million times a week.
 Unfortunately, it is [unmaintained](https://github.com/http-party/node-http-proxy/issues/1687), it has significant leaks that [regularly crash production servers](https://github.com/jupyterhub/configurable-http-proxy/issues/434), and is written in ancient untyped Javascript that `npm audit` warns has security vulnerabilities.
 The maintainers have long since stopped responding, so there is no choice but to fork and start over.
 I just wanted to do my part to help maintain the open source ecosystem, hence this library.
 I hope you find it useful.

+**Related Projects:**

+- https://github.com/unjs/httpxy: it has the same motivation as this project -- it's a modern maintained rewrite of http-proxy.
+It seems to have [very little unit testing](https://github.com/unjs/httpxy/tree/main/test), which may make it more difficult to contribute to in the longrun.

 **Development:**

 ```sh